AndypSheridan/hyperCube/README.md

 * The in-game music is freeware from Christopher at IndieGameMusic.com.
 Here is the link to the file: https://www.indiegamemusic.com/viewtrack.php?id=5620

+* The favicon was generated using the online favicon generator at: https://favicon.io/

 ### **Honorable mentions**
 * Thank you to my mentor, Richard Wells, who gave a significant amount of his time to provide me with feedback and ideas on the project; he has been invaluable in so many ways and a genuine source of motivation for me.
+* Thanks to Code Institute for providing me with some basic knowledge of JavaScript.
+* Thanks also to Codecademy which I used alongside to help reinforce my knowledge.
 * Thanks to the Code Institute community on Slack who helped remind me that everyone has difficult days.
-* A huge thank you to my partner Jess who now knows more about HTML and CSS than she ever wanted to.
+* A huge thank you to my partner Jess who is better at the game than me.
-* Finally, thanks to my two boys, Arthur and Elijah, who will be very disappointed when they find out I haven't been working on Mario Kart 9.
+* Thanks to my oldest son Arthur who said the game was too hard, but learned that perseverance at these pays off in the end.